nyrahul/ietf-data/6lo-fragfwd-perf-report.rst

 transmitting at the same time.

 The size of the payload is varied between 256, 512, and 1024 bytes.
-All the nodes transmit the data with the destination as the border router when the payload is finally accounted for.
+All the nodes transmit the data with the destination as the border router where the payload is finally accounted for.

 Pacing implementation